01100100/blog/content/posts/location.md

 ---
 type: posts
-title: "High grade location fusion: when gps alone doesn't cut it!  📍"
+title: "Where you at?
+Location fusion: when gps alone doesn't cut it!  📍"
-subtitle: "Navigating through the world of location data and all that jazz"
+subtitle: "Navigating through the world of location data and all that shizz"
 date: 2024-07-09T23:28:25+02:00
 lastmod: 2024-07-09T23:28:25+02:00
 draft: false